Driving on University Business: Defensive Driving

 - A copy of the individuals current valid driver license, (regardless of state) front side only.

 - Form STD 261, Authorization to Use Privately Owned Vehicle on State Business (only if you use your personal or a rental vehicle).
 Must be renewed yearly.
 Pay close attention to the following fields: Supervisor: MUST be a MPP (same as named on the registration form), Supervisor Title, and date signed.
 NOTE: IF you are not intending to drive a personal vehicle on university business, you need not submit this form.
+IF you are in an accident while driving on university business you are required to use your own personal car insurance.

 - CSUMB Volunteer/Person of Interest, is to be submitted by non-university employees.
 "University Employees" are defined as those persons who have completed all prerequisites to CSU employment.
 The includes all CSU faculty, staff, and student assistants and persons on appointed volunteer status (Job Class Code 0050).
 Please Deliver this form directly to University Personnel (UP), please do not submit to our office.
 Once UP has reviewed and processed the Volunteer/Person of Interest, they will send a notification to DUB.
 (On to step 6).
 Corporation, Otter Student Union, and other Auxiliary units must complete a Volunteer/Person of Interest.
 NOTE: You will not be able to self-select the online CSUMB Defensive Driving CERTIFICATION course in SumTotal until your Volunteer/Person of Interesthas been processed by UP.